Article summary: The PETA Health and Safety team answer your most asked questions about Health and Safety Management during the COVID-19 crisis

 Question: Do I need to undertake my weekly fire alarm tests, fire safety walks and first aid kit checks as we are only running with skeleton staffing levels?

 Answer: Yes.
-If your business is open and you have employees in the building, you still have duties to protect those affected by your business operations.
+If your business is open and you have employees in the building, you still have a duty to protect those affected by your business operations.
 Conducting usual tasks such as testing your fire alarm system, emergency lighting, checking escape routes/fire exits and first aid stock supplies is a vital part of ensuring the safety of your employees.

 Question: Do I still need to have first aiders and fire wardens in place as my business is open?